BenRogersWPG/WebSearch/README.md

 - ~~Show message to user if they added a search engine that doesn't have a query~~
 - ~~If no text selected, running the extension will prompt for text to search for~~
 - ~~Phase out old webSearch.searchEngine setting (use deprecationMessage)~~
+- ~~Replace screenshots of search bar with new Google suggestion offerings~~
 - ~~Use JSON pattern restriction for search engines setting to validate URLs~~
 - ~~Rework extension settings to better allow removing/editing entries~~
 - ~~Add setting toggle to enable/disable search if submenu dismissed~~